arthursw/wetlands/README.md

 from wetlands.environment_manager import EnvironmentManager

-# Initialize the environment manager
+# Initialize the environment manager with a wetlands instance path
+# The wetlandsInstancePath will contain logs, debug information, and by default the conda installation
-# Wetlands will use the existing Pixi or Micromamba installation at the specified path (e.g., "pixi/" or "micromamba/") if available;
+# Wetlands will use the existing Pixi or Micromamba installation if available;
 # otherwise it will automatically download and install Pixi or Micromamba in a self-contained manner.
-environmentManager = EnvironmentManager("pixi/")
+environmentManager = EnvironmentManager()

 # Create and launch an isolated Conda environment named "numpy"
 env = environmentManager.create("numpy", {"pip":["numpy==2.2.4"]})